animeshgoyal9/RoboCup_Rescue_Simulator_Gym_Integration/README.md

 This project marks the application of Deep Reinforcement learning to RoboCup Rescue Simulator which is a perfect scenario for multiple agents coordinating with each other to achieve certain goals.

+For a detailed description about the project, checkout "GOYAL-REPORT-2020.pdf"

 (Linux) Instructions to download, build and run the RoboCup Rescue Simulator (RCRS) integrated with OpenAI Gym.
 OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithms.